A detector-based measurement theory for quantum field theory: Causal behaviour of the selective update

 Following a selective measurement, we consider the updated state of the field to be \beq \rhoh_{\phi}^\textrm{u}=\rhoh_{\phi}^{s,\psi} \eeq where $\rhoh_{\phi}^{s,\psi}$ is given by \eqref{updated state field} for a specific $\ket{s}$ coming from the result of the measurement.
 For this update, we will use the following estimator to evaluate where in spacetime the POVM alters the field:

-This estimator is the difference between the $n$-point function of the post-measurement and the pre-measurement state of the field, but multiplied by the quantity $\textrm{tr}\big(\rhoh_{\phi}\hat{E}_{s,\psi}\big)$ to make the evaluation simpler.
-Note that this trace is finite and positive if the updated state is well-defined.
+This estimator is the difference between the $n$-point function of the post-measurement and pre-measurement states of the field, but multiplied by the quantity $\textrm{tr}\big(\rhoh_{\phi}\hat{E}_{s,\psi}\big)$ to make the evaluation simpler.
+Note that this trace is finite and positive if the updated state is well defined.
 Studying where the estimator $\Delta_n$ is non-zero gives us information about the spacetime domain of the effect of the selective update.

 We will first perform the analysis without making any assumptions on the pure state of the detector $\ket{\psi}$ or the initial state of the field $\rhoh_{\phi}$.
 In this general case we will see that already for the one-point function, $\Delta_{1}(t_1,\bm{x}_1)$ can be non-zero out of the causal future of the detector, to first order in perturbation theory.
 In the next subsection, we show this also happens for the updates associated with eigenstates of the detector Hamiltonian, by going to order $\lambda^2$ in the \mbox{one-point} function.
 We end the appendix by showing that there are certain conditions under which the update does not affect the one-point function out of the causal support of the detector.
 In this last case we have to use the two-point function to confirm that, as in the rest of the cases, the selective update has an effect over regions of spacetime that are spacelike separated from the measurement.